Neurodiversity in the Workplace...

 At UKIM Occupational Health & Wellbeing, we recognise this and that’s why we offer support and counselling for neurodivergent clients and employees.

-Getting a diagnosis is a challenge in itself, especially with the backlog and waitlists within the NHS, but what happens once you’ve got the diagnosis?
-There’s no aftercare, support plans, or readily available help as diagnosis numbers are increasing.
-This leaves many people struggling to navigate neurodiversity within the workplace, and prevents many neurodiverse people from staying in the workforce.
+Getting a diagnosis is a challenge in itself, especially with the backlog and waitlists within the NHS - but what happens afterwards?
+There’s very little aftercare, support plans, or readily available help as diagnosis numbers are increasing.
+This leaves many people struggling to navigate neurodiversity within the workplace, and prevents many from staying in the workforce.

 UKIM’s Neuro-inclusive Psychotherapist, Natalie Holmes, explains what challenges neurodivergent people face and how workplaces can support them…